xabgesagtx/telegram-spring-boot-starter/Readme.md

 [![Jitpack](https://jitpack.io/v/xabgesagtx/telegram-spring-boot-starter.svg)](https://jitpack.io/#xabgesagtx/telegram-spring-boot-starter)

-This is a starter pom for a spring boot application.
+This is a starter pom for a spring boot application with the [TelegramBots Java API](https://github.com/rubenlagus/TelegramBots).

-First you need to add jitpack as a repository to your pom of your spring boot app
+First, you need to add jitpack as a repository to your pom of your spring boot app

 ```xml
 <repositories>